sagarvasa/Go-basics/interfaces/README.md

 3. We dont explicity use implements keyword for interface. its implicit to GO

-4. We can create our own implementation of inbuild method also. (like Write method of I/O library)
+4. We can create our own implementation of inbuild method also. (like Write method of I/O library).
+Any type can have method associated with it can be implemented using interface

-2. Interface composition (interface of interfce)
+5. Interface composition (interface of interfce)

-3. Empty interface
+    1. Smaller interface with less number of methods are suitable for building scalable applications
+    2. for interface composition, we just have to mention interface name in another interface without datatype

+6. Empty interface (marker interface) special kind of interface which we can use with reflect libary to achieve more functionality